Security and cryptography

 # Signer adapters

-All adapters implement the same two methods:
+All adapters implement the same two methods, which is why swapping them is a one-line composition-root change:

 interface RawSigner {